 So what does a great follower look like?
 I would suggest great followers share at least five characteristics:

 - They are clear.
 They understand their role.
 You can’t be a good follower unless you have clearly identified the leader.
 While you may be a leader in your own realm, everyone has a boss—including you.
-Great followers not only accept this fact but embrace it.
+Great followers not only accept this fact, they embrace it.

-- They are obedient.
+They are obedient.
 While obedience may be a politically incorrect concept, it is essential for organizational effectiveness.
 No one should be allowed to give orders who can’t obey orders.
-This is how great leaders model to their own followers the standards of acceptable behavior.
+This is how great leaders model the standards of acceptable behavior to their own followers.

-- They are loyal.
+They are loyal.
 I have written on this before.
 Great followers never speak ill of their boss in public.
 This doesn’t mean they can’t disagree or even criticize.
+“Yes” people aren’t very helpful in the long run.
 It just means that they don’t do it in public.
 Great followers understand that public loyalty leads to private influence.

 I feel like I have only scratched the surface.
-If you want to be a great leader, begin by asking, “How can I be a better follower?” or “How can I make make my boss more successful?”
+If you want to be a great leader, begin by asking, “How can I be a better follower?” or, to put it a different way: “How can I make make my boss more successful?”